mujibulhaquetanim/Backend-Functionalities/ShellScripting/goodToKnow.md

 - The shift command in shell scripting is used to shift the positional parameters of a script to the left, effectively discarding the first parameter ($1) and reassigning the rest.
 After using shift, the second parameter ($2) becomes $1, the third parameter ($3) becomes $2, and so on.
 If no arguments are left, $@ (all arguments) and $* (all arguments as a single string) become empty.

+- The `/dev/null` file in Linux is a special "black hole" where unwanted output is discarded, making it useful for cleaning up noisy command executions.
+A common use case is redirecting standard output (`> /dev/null`) or both output and errors (`> /dev/null 2>&1`) to suppress command messages entirely, keeping logs or terminal output clean.
+It’s particularly handy in automation and scripting, where processes run in the background and unnecessary feedback is ignored for efficiency.
+For example, when checking internet connectivity using `ping`, redirecting the output to `/dev/null` ensures the command executes silently without cluttering the console.
+Similarly, background jobs (`command &> /dev/null &`) use it to prevent unnecessary logs while running tasks continuously.
+Essentially, `/dev/null` is an effective way to discard output, reduce noise, and streamline command-line operations.

 ## Difference between

 - `$`and `@` in a bash script